Saurabhparshar/E-commerce-website/README.md

 ## An E-COMMERCE web application

-Its an ecommerce web application inspired by amazon.
+It,s an ecommerce web application inspired by amazon.

 ## Techonologies and tools used
 React js, Node js , Express , Mongodb , Javascript .